SleepyMario/phantombot-docker/README.md

 --> Please let me know if anything fails to work!

 # How to run
+There are three versions available: nightly (for the nightly development builds), stable (for the latest stable version, currently 3.0.0), and 2.4.2 (the latest stable version of the 2.x series).
+Please never use the 'latest' version, as you might get a different version from what you're expecting!
 Edit the command below according to your needs.
 You will need to mount the config files so they'll be saved upon exit.
 The keystore.jks file is optional (only add it when using https).
 Finally open ports 25000-25004.
 ```sh
 docker run -it \